fivetran/dbt_amplitude/README.md

 | [amplitude__user_enhanced](https://fivetran.github.io/dbt_amplitude/#!/model/model.amplitude.amplitude__user_enhanced)               | Each record represents a distinct user with aggregated metrics for that user.
 | [amplitude__daily_performance](https://fivetran.github.io/dbt_amplitude/#!/model/model.amplitude.amplitude__daily_performance)               | Each record represents performance metrics for each distinct day and event type.

+### Materialized Models
+Each Quickstart transformation job run materializes 8 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran Amplitude connector syncing data into your destination.
+- At least one Fivetran Amplitude connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

 #### Databricks dispatch configuration